Menu

 Implementation

-Every class has a ‘Knowledge Wall’ which provides the opportunity for teachers to display key knowledge, work and vocabulary.
+Every class has a ‘Knowledge Working Wall’ which provides the opportunity for teachers to display key knowledge, work and vocabulary.
 Active learning strategies are also key in the way our geography projects are taught.

 Impact

 Children will have a good understanding of geographical vocabulary and will ask and answer questions with growing confidence.
-As children progress through the school, they develop a good understanding of what geography is including the knowledge and skills linked to this discipline as well as an appreciation for their own local area and what makes our local area special.
+As children progress through the school, they develop a good understanding of what geography is including the knowledge and skills linked to this discipline as well as an appreciation for their own local area.
 This will in turn give children a sense of pride of living in Birtley, the North East and the UK.
+Children will be confident in understanding the world we live in and how places are connected and why.
+Our world is complex and it is important that we equip children with this knowledge early on so they can build on it throughout life.

 School Details